-Local law enforcement has the arresting authority on Penrose Academy's Campus.
-Penrose Academy complies with all local, state, and federal laws.
-When student conduct or behavior adversely impacts Penrose Academy's community, the educational programs are jeopardized, and all are at risk.
-Behavior that is in violation of local, state, or federal law will not be tolerated.
-Penrose Academy does not protect from prosecution by law enforcement agencies in these cases.
+Local law enforcement maintains the authority to make arrests within the premises of Penrose Academy.
+The academy is committed to adhering to all relevant local, state, and federal laws.
+It is understood that student conduct or actions that have a negative impact on the academy's community can place educational programs in jeopardy and pose risks to all involved parties.
+Instances of behavior that violate local, state, or federal laws will not be tolerated.
+Penrose Academy does not provide protection from prosecution by law enforcement agencies in such cases.